Dettorer/hector/README.md

 # Development
 ## Add a command

-To add a command, create a `.js` file of your choice in the `commands` folder of the project's folder (for general purpose commands available at any time) or in the `commands` folder of a game (for commands specific to that game).
+To add a command, create a `.ts` file of your choice in the `commands` folder of the project's folder (for general purpose commands available at any time) or in the `commands` folder of a game (for commands specific to that game).

-This file must export a class named `Command` that extends the abstract class `Hector.Command` defined in `hector.js`.
+This file must export a class named `Command` that extends the abstract class `Hector.Command` defined in `hector.ts`.

 A typical command file looks like this: